-Carthamus (Sanskrit: kusumbha) is a highly branched, herbaceous, thistle-like annual plant.
-It is commercially cultivated for vegetable oil extracted from the seeds.
+Carthamus (Sanskrit: kusumbha)also known as safflower is a highly branched, herbaceous, thistle-like annual plant.
+It is commercially cultivated for vegetable oil extraction from the seeds.

 Plants are 30 to 150 cm (12 to 59 in) tall with globular flower heads having yellow, orange, or red flowers.

 Each branch will usually have from one to five flower heads containing 15 to 20 seeds per head.

 Safflower is native to arid environments having seasonal rain.
 It grows a deep taproot which enables it to thrive in such environments.
 It is a minor crop today with about 600,000 tons being produced commercially in more than sixty countries worldwide.India, United States, and Mexico are the leading producers, with Ethiopia, Kazakhstan, China, the Arab World, Argentina and Australia accounting for most of the remainder.